Rank One Hilbert Geometries: Introduction

 \subsection{Genericity and random walks.}

+Suppose $(\Omega,\G)$ is a rank one Hilbert geometry, $\G$ is not virtually cyclic and $\G$ is finitely generated.
+If $S$ is a finite symmetric generating set of $\G$, let $W_n(S)$ be the set of words of length $n$ in the elements of $S$.
+A simple random walk on $\G$ (with support $S$) is a sequence of $\G$-valued random variables $\{X_n\}_{n\in \Nb}$ with laws $\mu_n$ defined by: if $n\geq 1$ and $g \in \G$

-Suppose $(\Om,\G)$ is a rank-one Hilbert geometry and $\G$ is not virtually $\Zb$.
-Then , by Theorem \ref{thm:acy-hyp}, $\G$ is an acylindrically hyperbolic group.
-The next theorem then follows from \cite[Theorem 1.6]{sisto_contracting_rw}. \begin{theorem} If $(\Omega,\G)$ is a rank-one Hilbert geometry and $\G$ is not virtually $\Zb$, then the rank-one isometries in $\G$ are exponentially generic: if $(X_n)_{n \in \Nb}$ is a simple random walk on $\G$, then there exists a constant $C \geq 1$ such that for all $n \geq 1$
+Using results in \cite{sisto_contracting_rw}, we show that rank one isometries in $\G$ are exponentially generic from the viewpoint of simple random walks.
+This roughly means that the probability that a long word, written down by randomly choosing generators of $\G$, is not a rank one isometry is small.
+In particular, this probability decays exponentially in the length of the word. \begin{proposition}(see Section \ref{sec:other-proofs}) Suppose $(\Omega,\G)$ is a rank one Hilbert geometry, $\G$ is not virtually cyclic and $\G$ is finitely generated.
+Then the rank one isometries in $\G$ are exponentially generic: if $\{X_n\}_{n \in \Nb}$ is a simple random walk on $\G$, then there exists a constant $C \geq 1$ such that for all $n \geq 1$